Dollar prevails as euro, sterling hit rocky road

 "It's hard to avoid the conclusion that carry trades are playing a part.
 Note that German bond yields out to 8 years are now in negative territory, the euro is very much a funding currency," said David de Garis, senior economist at NAB.

-Sterling wallowed just above a three-week trough of $1.4684, having slid more than 1 percent after data showed Britain's trade deficit widened more than expected.
+Sterling wallowed just above a three-week trough of $1.4684 GBP=D4, having slid more than 1 percent after data showed Britain's trade deficit widened more than expected.

 The figures suggested the strong pace of economic recovery could cool slightly, weighing on a market already fretting about the outcome of a May 7 national election.

-Against the yen, the dollar climbed to a three-week high of 120.74, completely recovering from last Friday's post-payrolls selloff that saw it fall to 118.71.
+Against the yen, the dollar climbed to a three-week high of 120.74 JPY=, completely recovering from last Friday's post-payrolls selloff that saw it fall to 118.71.

 The other standout currency is the Australian dollar, which is on track to end the week firmer against the greenback and sharply higher on the lower-yielding euro.